Axumin PET Scans

 Until recently, detecting prostate cancer relapse was often a shot in the dark.
 Now, a breakthrough scan is sleuthing out the most elusive tumors- earlier, more accurately, and more cost effectively than anything before.
 It's called Axumin.

-"The way we've been imaging and treating prostate cancer has not changed in well over a decade, maybe two or three decades," says Nishant Verma, M.D., a radiologist with Scottsdale Medical Imaging (SMIL).
+"The way we've been imaging and treating prostate cancer has not changed in well over a decade, maybe two or three decades," says Nishant Verma, M.D., a radiologist with SMIL Southwest Medical Imaging.
 "Axumin changed the game.
 It's a breakthrough."

 After a man is treated for prostate cancer, he gets periodic PSA tests, which measure the prostate-specific antigen levels in his blood.
 Elevated amounts of this protein could mean the cancer is back.